raspberrypilearning/rpi-automate-tasks/en/step_3.md

 --- task ---

-Tell systemd to start your unit file during the boot sequence.
+Tell systemd to enable your new service.

 ```bash
 sudo systemctl daemon-reload